mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to remove games in my collection when I get rid of them In order to ensure that my records don't contain games I no longer own.

-  Usage: ruby game.rb --remove "Shadows Over Camelot"
+  Usage: ./game --remove "Shadows Over Camelot"

 Acceptance Criteria:
 * Marks game as no long in collection